Exabyte-io/documentation/docs/tutorials/dft/vibrational/phonons.md

 # Phonon Dispersions and Density of States Calculation

-This tutorial page explains how to calculate the [Phonon Dispersion Curves](../../../properties-directory/non-scalar/phonon-dispersions.md) and [Density of States](../../../properties-directory/non-scalar/phonon-dos.md) of materials based on [Density Functional Theory](../../../models-directory/dft/overview.md).
+This tutorial page explains how to calculate the [Phonon Dispersion Curves](../../../properties-directory/non-scalar/phonon-dispersions.md) and [Phonon Density of States](../../../properties-directory/non-scalar/phonon-dos.md) of materials based on [Density Functional Theory](../../../models-directory/dft/overview.md).
 We will be studying crystalline Silicon in the standard cubic-diamond crystal structure, and we will use [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) as our simulation engine.

 ## Create Job